-Familia: Hylocomiaceae ⇾Genus: Rhytidiadelphus • goose neck moss ⇾Species: Rhytidiadelphus triquetrus – rough goose neck moss
+Familia: Hylocomiaceae ⇾Genus: Rhytidiadelphus • goose neck moss ⇾Species: Rhytidiadelphus squarrosus– square goose neck moss

-About genus: Rhytidiadelphus, goose neck or “feather mosses,” are large (about 10 cm) robust mosses, in which the shoots are erect to lying along the ground (procumbent.)
-The stems are usually long and irregularly branched, resembling a feather.
+About genus: Rhytidiadelphus, gooseneck or “feather mosses,” are large (about 10 cm) robust mosses, in which the shoots are erect to lying along the ground (procumbent.)
+The stems are usually long, and irregularly or resembling a feather branched.
 The leaves are broad at the base, gradually or abruptly narrowing to a sharply pointed tip; each leaf may have a short double nerve, or it may be nerveless.
 The seta (capsule’s stalk) is deep red and smooth.

-• Rhytidiadelphus loreus (goose neck or lanky moss) – North America, Europe and some
+• Rhytidiadelphus loreus — North America, Europe and some Atlantic Islands

 • Rhytidiadelphus subpinnatus — North America and Eurasia